jkentjnr/grunt-force-developer/README.md

 * Manage their projects / packages in any folder structure they like.
 * Integrate the full suite of grunt tasks into their deployment process.
-* Ensure only modified code is push as part of each deployment / build allow a developer to code using any IDE, pushing changes via grunt.
+* Ensure only new & modified code is published as part of each deployment / build.
+This enables a developer to code using any IDE, pushing changes via grunt.

 To use `grunt-force-developer` as quickly as possible, we recommend starting with the `Gruntfile.js` in examples.